REINERTSON BIO / CAREER HIGHLIGHTS

 Lisa completed her MFA at UC Davis in 1984, studying with Robert Arneson and Manuel Neri at the legendary TB-9 studio.
 She has taught at several universities, primarily across California, including the San Francisco Art Institute, UC Berkeley, CSU Chico, and Santa Clara University.

 Reinertson’s ceramic work has exhibited at museums both nationally and internationally, including the Crocker Art Museum, the American Museum of Ceramic Art, the California Crafts Museum, the Cantor Arts Center at Stanford University, the National Museum of Ceramic Art, Maryland, Museo Internationale della Ceramica, Faenza, Italy, the Oakland Museum of California, and Southern Exposure Gallery in San Francisco.
-Recent exhibitions include her one-person show, “Edge of Extinction” at the Pence Gallery in Davis, and a retrospective of her works, “Large As Life” at the American Museum of Ceramic Art.
-Reinertson recently curated the traveling exhibition “Bay Area Clay/A Legacy of Social Consciousness”.
+Notable exhibitions include her one-person show, “Edge of Extinction” at the Pence Gallery in Davis, a retrospective of her works, “Large As Life” at the American Museum of Ceramic Art and "Borderlands", at Epperson Gallery, an active contemplation and depiction of the human cost of the U.S. border crisis..
+Reinertson organized the exhibitions “Bay Area Clay/A Legacy of Social Consciousness”, and "Tap Roots/ Ceramic Artist Educators of Northern California" associated with the 2017 and 2022 NCECA Conferences, respectively.